 If a student is planning to be absent, homework may be requested from the teacher(s) or office staff at least 24 hours in advance.
-Parents may also request short-term independent study, as described below.
+For absences longer than 5 days, parents are encouraged to call at least 72 hours in advance or request for short-term independent study if the student meets the eligibility criteria.